1,1-Difluoroethane: Safety

 Difluoroethane is an extremely flammable gas, which decomposes rapidly on heating or burning, producing toxic and irritating fumes, including hydrogen fluoride and carbon monoxide.

 In a DuPont study, rats were exposed to up to 25,000 ppm (67,485 mg/m^{3}) for six hours daily, five days a week for two years.
 This has become the no-observed-adverse-effect level for this substance.
 Prolonged exposure to 1,1-difluoroethane has been linked in humans to the development of coronary disease and angina.
 Repeated or sufficiently high levels of exposure, particularly purposeful inhalation, can precipitate fatal cardiac arrhythmia.

 Abuse

 Difluoroethane is an intoxicant with abuse potential.
+At low doses, it can cause drowsiness, lightheadedness, and impaired speech.
+However, in high doses it can cause hallucinations, distorted vision, ego dissolution, and dissociative effects.
 It appears to act primarily through GABA_{A} and glutamate receptors.
-Fatalities linked to difluoroethane abuse include actress Skye McCole Bartusiak, singer Aaron Carter and wrestler Mike Bell.
-Bitterants, added voluntarily to some brands to deter purposeful inhalation, are often not legally required; they do not negate or counteract difluoroethane's intoxicating effects.

 Environmental abundance

 Growth of HFC-152a in Earth's atmosphere since year 2000.

 HFC-152a measured by the Advanced Global Atmospheric Gases Experiment (AGAGE) in the lower atmosphere (troposphere) at stations around the world.
 Abundances are given as pollution free monthly mean mole fractions in parts-per-trillion.

 Most production, use, and emissions of HFC-152a have occurred within Earth's more industrialized and populated northern hemisphere following the substance's introduction in the 1990s.
 Its concentration in the northern troposphere reached an annual average of about 10 parts per trillion by year 2011.
 The concentration of HFC-152a in the southern troposphere is about 50% lower due to its removal rate (i.e. lifetime) of about 1.5 years being similar in magnitude to the global atmospheric mixing time of one to two years.